You probably already know the big players in ecommerce – Amazon, eBay, and Walmart.

 - Mercado Libre Brazil

 Expanding your ecommerce business to include international markets is a powerful way to increase your sales – and choosing to use an online marketplace may be the easiest way to determine which markets are right for you.
 By testing new markets with these well-known regional marketplaces, you lower the risk of overextending your brand and spending too much money advertising to a country that may not fit your products.
+Make sure you avoid these international selling mistakes as well, for they can be detrimental to your ecommerce store.

 Still don’t know if you’re ready to expand internationally?
 Check out this list of pros and cons to see if it’s right for your business.